Fossium-Team/fossdiscord-old/README.md

 There are many features of the bot.
 These features include:

-- VirusTotal file scanning
-- Message encryption
 - Moderation
+- Utility commands
 - Fun commands
-- Utility commands
+- Message twisting
+- Self updating feature
 - Custom playing status that you can customize per instance
-- Self updating feature
+- VirusTotal file scanning
-- Lots more commands, and more commands being added regularly!
+- And a lot of more commands, and there are also more commands being added regularly!

 [![Join our Discord server!](https://invidget.switchblade.xyz/myzbqnVUFN)](http://discord.gg/myzbqnVUFN)